garfix/nli-go/doc/reference/anaphora.md

 - direct references ("the car") vs indirect references (referring to an entity that can be deduced) ("My car broke down.
 The engine failed.")
 - may require complex interpretation via world knowledge / selectional restrictions ("The city councilmen refused the demonstrators a permit because they [feared/advocated] violence.")
 - it may refer to NP's but also to VP's and S's.
+- pick one from a group.
+"We found seven coins on the next dive.
+The oldes was dated 1823" (Natural Language Understanding, p348)
 - one-anaphora.
 "How many blocks are in the box?
 Pick one out." ("one" refers to any block)
 - bound variables.
 "Every student has received his grade"
 - pleonastic/expletive use "It is raining".
 Is not a reference.